curieshicy/xINTERPDF/README.md

 If you like the program and use it in your own work, please cite the following papers.

 (1) Chenyang Shi, “xINTERPDF: a GUI program for analyzing intermolecular pair distribution functions in organic compounds from X-ray total scattering data”, under review, <i>J. Appl.
 Cryst.</i>, 2018. <br>
-(2) Pavol Juhás, Christopher L. Farrow, Xiaohao Yang, Kevin R. Knox, and Simon J. L. Billinge, <i>Acta Crystallogr.
+(2) Pavol Juhás, Christopher L. Farrow, Xiaohao Yang, Kevin R. Knox, and Simon J. L. Billinge, “Complex modeling: a strategy and software program for combining multiple information sources to solve ill posed structure and nanostructure inverse problems”, <i>Acta Crystallogr.
 A</i>, 71, 562-568, 2015.

 ## Overview
 A quick view of the program is shown below.